 12. Use Content Marketing Tools: Content marketing can be scary.
 The sprawling cyberspace is daunting to navigate unless you use some of the various aids that are available in abundance.
 Tools are available for doing everything starting from strategy formulation to content creation and curation, and from content distribution and monitoring to online project management.
 Most of these tools come with a free trial period, so you should check some of these and see which ones work best for your business.

-13. Outsource: Currently, more than 62% of companies outsource their content marketing.
+13. Outsource: Currently, more companies outsource their content marketing.
 However, most of these companies use a combination of in-house and external resources for content creation.
 Outsourcing execution activities (such as graphic designing, video production, blog writing, etc) saves your time, allowing you to concentrate more on the operations of the business.
 Outsourcing can also be more economical and productive, because working with a dedicated digital media agency delivers economies of scale.
 Just like other organizations, agencies are also more skilled at what they do for a living, and are better organized for content marketing.

 14. Build a Team: You can hire a digital marketing agency for the implementation, but you still need in-house talent for creating your content strategy, monitoring and supervising your agency, and carrying out other activities (replying to social media comments, assigning topics for blog posts, capturing and following leads, etc).
 In order to be great at content marketing, your company should involve everybody in the content marketing process -that includes everyone from the boss to the warehouse.
 Look for people with digital marketing skills and interest inside your organization and readjust their roles to include content marketing responsibilities.
 A balance of having your own team and outsourcing certain elements of your strategy is a must but in order to find the right balance, you have to test (and then test some more!).